ASAP Rocky found guilty of assault in Sweden

 "The artist is convicted of his own use of violence," Lennerbrant said through a court translator.

 A judge ordered the Harlem rapper released from custody earlier this month pending the verdict of the trial.
-He was allowed to leave the country and over the weekend told fans at an Anaheim, California, concert that the arrest was "scary" and "humbling."
+He was allowed to leave the country and over the weekend, he told fans at an Anaheim, California, concert that the arrest was "scary" and "humbling."

+"I am of course disappointed by today's verdict," he said in an Instagram post on Wednesday where he thanked people who "showed me love during this difficult time.
+Imma keep moving forward."

-The case has attracted widespread attention, with Kim Kardashian-West, Rod Stewart and even President Donald Trump calling on Swedish authorities to release the rapper, claiming he was treated unfairly.
+The case has attracted widespread attention, with reality television star Kim Kardashian West, singer Rod Stewart and even President Donald Trump calling on Swedish authorities to release the rapper, claiming he was treated unfairly.

-The U.S. government went so far as to warn Sweden of "negative consequences" as it advocated for the rapper's release, according to a pair of letters released by the Swedish Prosecution Authority.
+As it advocated for the rapper's release, the U.S. government went so far as to warn Sweden of "negative consequences," according to a pair of letters released by the Swedish Prosecution Authority.

 The two-time Grammy nominee, who was in Stockholm headlining a festival, has said that he was unfairly treated because he is black.